do-mart/gramolang/README.md

     >>> api_key_files = {OpenAIWrapper: Path('.keys/api-key-file')}

 ### 3. Accessing keys from the environment
-If no key is provided either directly or with a file, the package will look into the process environment with `os.environ`.
+If no key is provided, either directly or with a file, the package will look into the process environment with `os.environ`.
 The name of the environment variable is the same as the name used in the api key file and must equals one of the names in `API_KEY_NAMES`.